Mortgages for UK Expats

 Interest-only and repayment mortgages

-You’ll be entitled to apply for both repayment and interest-only mortgages as long as you can achieve the specific criteria of each lender.
+You’ll be entitled to apply for both repayment and interest-only mortgages on a UK property as long as you can achieve the specific criteria of each lender.

 Expat homeowner mortgages